TosbackCgusBridge-Bot/CGUs-versions/Seventeen/Privacy Policy.md

 Post a comment Connect with Seventeen Connect with Facebook Seventeen Magazine on Twitter @seventeenmag Seventeen Magazine on Pinterest Sign up for our free newsletter! sign up Today's Video Daily Freebies

-**3 Winners!** Enter for a chance to win Flexible Hold Hairspray from Dove.
+**3 Winners!** Enter for a chance to win serum to cure dry ends from Dove.
 Type in the Freebie Phrase of the Day, found in the October Issue!

  enter now